phrenchphry11/tipCalculator/README.md

--1 hour to complete
+*1 hour to complete

--All stories completed.
+*All stories completed.